Diet after gastric banding

 - Calcium (1,200 mg per day) and vitamin D. Your body can absorb only about 500 mg of calcium at a time.
 Divide your calcium into 2 or 3 doses per day.

-You will need to have regular checkups with your doctor to keep track of your weight and to make sure you are eating well.
-These visits are a good time to talk with your doctor about any problems you are having with your diet, or about other issues related to your surgery and recovery.
+You will need to have regular checkups to keep track of your weight and to make sure you are eating well.
+These visits are a good time to talk about any problems you are having with your diet, or about other issues related to your surgery and recovery.

 Calories Still Count